robsca/duck-soup-app/readme.md

 6. Add a new column in database, now every note has a tag field.

 ------------------------
-4. Add Analysis for Note
+4. # Add Analysis for Note
-    # word count - dictionary with word,count as key, value.
+    1. word count - dictionary with word,count as key, value.
-    # add tag to database, so I can use a structure like: Source   -  Target,   - Value
+    2. add tag to database, so I can use a structure like:
+        Source   -  Target        - Value
-    #                                                     Element1 -  Element2  - Weight_of_connection
+        Element1 -  Element2      - Weight_of_connection
-    #                                                     Tag      -  Words in note - How many time appears in Tag
+        Tag      -  Words in note - How many time appears in Tag

     Tag -> Word(after cleaning useless words) -> number of times
     ------------------------------------------------------------